-Performance Characteristics Linearity
+Linearity

 The linearity of the standard curve within the concentration range used to predict endotoxin values should be verified with each new lot of reagents (known as an Initial Qualification).
-No less than 3 endotoxin standards spanning the desired concentration range should be assayed along with a blank, in at least triplicate.
-Under standard assay conditions, endotoxin standards ranging from 0.1 to 1.0 EU/ml may be prepared as described in Reagent Preparation.
+No less than 4 endotoxin standards spanning the desired concentration range should be assayed along with a blank, in quadruplicate.
+Under standard assay conditions, endotoxin standards ranging from 0.1 to 1.0 EU/ml may be prepared as described in REAGENT PREPARATION.

-The coefficient of correlation, r, for the individual mean Δ absorbance of the standards (at least 12 points) vs. their respective endotoxin concentration (see Calculation of Endotoxin Concentration, Calculator Method) should be ≥ 0.980 .
+The coefficient of correlation, r, for the individual mean Δ absorbance of the standards (at least 16 points) vs. their respective endotoxin concentration (see CALCULATION OF ENDOTOXIN CONCENTRATION, Calculator Method) should be \geq 0.980.